'Murdered' Anti-Putin Reporter Arkady Babchenko Appears Alive With Police, Sting Exposes Russian Death Plot

 On Wednesday, the story of the assassinated reporter — who was a Russian soldier in both of his country’s bloody wars in Chechnya before becoming one of Russia’s top war correspondents — took a bizarre and even more shocking twist.
 When media in Kiev showed up for a police press conference expecting an update on the hunt for Babchenko’s killer, they were greeted by the 41-year-old Babchenko himself — very much alive and completely unharmed, according to a CNN report.

-At the press conference, Vasiliy Hrytsak, the chief of Ukraine’s security service, claimed that the elaborate death ruse was a necessary step to expose what he said was a Russian-backed conspiracy to kill Babchenko.
+At the press conference, Vasiliy Hrytsak — the chief of Ukraine’s security service — claimed that the elaborate death ruse was a necessary step to expose what he said was a Russian-backed conspiracy to kill Babchenko.
 In fact, Hrytsak said that Ukraine authorities had arrested a Ukrainian citizen and military combat veteran who was identified to the media by only the letter “G.” This person, Hrytsak said, has accepted a $30,000 payment from Russian security agents to arrange for the assassination of Babchenko, according to an account of the press conference by Radio Free Europe.

 Later in the day, Ukrainian authorities released a video that they said showed a potential assassin accepting the payment.
 That video may be viewed below.